 Getaways are always better with a local guide to show you hidden treasure.
 So, we asked two local ski lovers for their insider’s guide to a top winter weekend in Queenstown.

 Skateboarder Te Rina Adams manages the terrain parks at the Remarkables ski area.
-Marketing manager Diana Mendez gets up on the slopes whenever she can.
+Brand Strategist Diana Mendes gets up on the slopes whenever she can.
 Both women are amped to share their Queenstown winter favourites with new friends.

 Start the Day Delicious

 If you’re up and at it early to make the most of all Queenstown has to offer, you’re gonna need a good breakfast.